spack/spack/lib/spack/docs/build_systems/perlpackage.rst

 Network.
 If you need to find a package for ``XML::Parser``, for example, you should search for "CPAN XML::Parser".

-Like PyPI, some CPAN pages are versioned.
+Some CPAN pages are versioned.
 Check for a link to the "Latest Release" to make sure you have the latest version.

 ^^^^^^^^^^^^